-Service of process essentially occurs when the party to a lawsuit notifies the other party as to the beginning of legal proceedings.
+Process Service essentially occurs when the party to a lawsuit notifies the other party as to the beginning of legal proceedings.
 This is done when appropriate notice of initial legal action as ordered by a court or a tribunal is sent to the party so that jurisdiction is exercised and the person has to respond to the proceeding before the court.
-The ‘process’ part of ‘service of process’ refers to the set of documents that is to be delivered, allowing for notice to be furnished.
+The ‘process’ part of process service refers to the set of documents that is to be delivered, allowing for notice to be furnished.

-Different jurisdictions mean different rules for an appropriate service of process.
+Different jurisdictions mean different rules for appropriate process service.
 However, a summons and other related documents must be served upon the defendant personally.
 Sometimes, this might be relaxed, and service may be provided upon another person of suitable age and discretion at the person’s residence or place of business or employment.
-Service of process through the mail or through procedural rules and court order may be authorized.
+Process Service through the mail or through procedural rules and a court order may be authorized.
 A prime example of the same is service by publication, done when an individual cannot be located in a particular jurisdiction.
 It must be understood that proper service of process establishes personal jurisdiction of the court on the individual served.
 Failure to participate by means that the person is in default, and relief may be granted to the petitioner.
-Service of process in cases filed in the United States District Courts is governed by Rule 4 of the Federal Rules of Civil Procedure
+Process Service in cases filed in the United States District Courts is governed by Rule 4 of the Federal Rules of Civil Procedure

 [2.1] AFFIDAVIT OF SERVICE

-It is a notarized testimony as signed by the server, with details of the time date and manner of service as well as the identity of the person served in order to have record of the service.
+It is a notarized testimony assigned by the server, with details of the time date, and manner of service as well as the identity of the person served in order to have a record of the service.
 This is a safeguard against the situation where a party in the case may claim to not have been notified of pending legal action, where the affidavit of service acts as a shield against similar mischief.

 [3.1] FILING AN AFFIDAVIT OF SERVICE

-After service of the relevant legal documents, the affidavit form needs to be filed with the local court to confirm proper service of process.
-As the documents are served and the process is completed, the process server signs the affidavit, has their signature properly notarized, and files the affidavit with the court.
+After service of the relevant legal documents, the affidavit form needs to be filed with the local court to confirm proper process service.
+As the documents are served and the process is completed, the process server signs the affidavit has their signature properly notarized and files the affidavit with the court.
 A person who signs an affidavit containing false information can be subject to criminal penalties.
 Similarly, if the affidavit of service form is proven to be fraudulent, the case is liable to be dismissed.
 The process server can also be the subject of a civil suit for forgery of court documents.
-It is important to understand that there are laws and court rules that specify the details for how service must be made and what type and form of document must be filed to verify proper service.
+It is important to understand that there are laws and court rules that specify the details for how service must be made and what type and form of the document must be filed to verify proper service.

 Usually, there isn’t really a time limit for the filing of an affidavit of service, and the defendant’s time to answer starts ticking from the moment the papers are served.
 If the papers are served by substituted service, however, service is not finished until the filing of the affidavit of service in the court.